Henrik-Johansson1980/wordpress/simpletheme/README.md

 # A very basic Wordpress theme

-A basic blog theme with basic features.
+A blog theme with basic features such as a menu and a sidebar, featured images and templates for singles and pages.